meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 ## Server Requirements

 A RADIUS Server that implements Proxy Loop Prevention add its own Server-Information Attribute to any RADIUS message that it generates, including RADIUS Response messages.
-It MUST also copy all Server-Information atributes from a received RADIUS Request into any RADIUS Response that it generates in reply to that Request.
+It MUST also copy all Server-Information attributes from a received RADIUS Request into any RADIUS Response that it generates in reply to that Request.

 ## Proxy Requirements